wodby/docker4drupal/README.md

 Supported Drupal versions: 7 and 8

-Supported PHP versions: 7.0 and 5.6
+Supported PHP versions: 7.0 (default) and 5.6 (adjust the compose file).

 1\.
 Install docker for <a href="https://docs.docker.com/engine/installation/" target="_blank">Linux</a>, <a href="https://docs.docker.com/engine/installation/mac" target="_blank">Mac OS X</a> or <a href="https://docs.docker.com/engine/installation/windows" target="_blank">Windows</a>.
 You need to install docker 1.12, not docker toolbox.